martenframework/marten/docs/docs/development/reference/settings.md

 A boolean indicating if the `X-Forwarded-Proto header` is used to determine whether a request is secure.
 This setting can be enabled if the Marten application is served behind a proxy that sets this header.
 For example if such proxy sets this header to `https`, Marten will assume that the request is secure at the application level **only** if `use_x_forwarded_proto` is set to `true`.

-### `view400`
+### `handler400`

-Default: `Views::Defaults::BadRequest`
+Default: `Marten::Handlers::Defaults::BadRequest`

-The view class that should generate responses for Bad Request responses (HTTP 400).
-Please refer to [Error views](../../views-and-http/error-views) in order to learn more about error views.
+The handler class that should generate responses for Bad Request responses (HTTP 400).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.

-### `view403`
+### `handler403`

-Default: `Views::Defaults::PermissionDenied`
+Default: `Marten::Handlers::Defaults::PermissionDenied`

-The view class that should generate responses for Permission Denied responses (HTTP 403).
-Please refer to [Error views](../../views-and-http/error-views) in order to learn more about error views.
+The handler class that should generate responses for Permission Denied responses (HTTP 403).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.

-### `view404`
+### `handler404`

-Default: `Views::Defaults::PageNotFound`
+Default: `Marten::Handlers::Defaults::PageNotFound`

-The view class that should generate responses for Not Found responses (HTTP 404).
-Please refer to [Error views](../../views-and-http/error-views) in order to learn more about error views.
+The handler class that should generate responses for Not Found responses (HTTP 404).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.

-### `view500`
+### `handler500`

-Default: `Views::Defaults::ServerError`
+Default: `Marten::Handlers::Defaults::ServerError`

-The view class that should generate responses for Internal Error responses (HTTP 500).
-Please refer to [Error views](../../views-and-http/error-views) in order to learn more about error views.
+The handler class that should generate responses for Internal Error responses (HTTP 500).
+Please refer to [Error handlers](../../handlers-and-http/error-handlers) in order to learn more about error handlers.

 ### `x_frame_options`

 Default: `"DENY"`

 The value to use for the X-Frame-Options header when the associated middleware is used.
-The value of this setting will be used by the [`Marten::Middleware::XFrameOptions`](../../views-and-http/reference/middlewares#x-frame-options-middleware) middleware when inserting the X-Frame-Options header in HTTP responses.
+The value of this setting will be used by the [`Marten::Middleware::XFrameOptions`](../../handlers-and-http/reference/middlewares#x-frame-options-middleware) middleware when inserting the X-Frame-Options header in HTTP responses.

 ## Assets settings